fantasy2943/amazing-sites-to-learn-to-code-for-free/README.md

-### On the internet now have a lot of awesome websites which are free to access, high-quality courses, high appreciated with a million of people learning to code for free.
+Just stay at home or in remote area, it doesn't matter because now we're having a lot of awesome websites which are free to access, high-quality courses, high appreciated with a million of people learning to code for free.
 Let's take a look some of awesome sites like this including description/overview for each site:

 ### Table of content: